Gabi-Limberea/OOP-TV/README.md

 ## __App Flow__:

+* _Added in stage 1_:
 	* A __session__ starts on the unauthorized homepage, where there is no user logged in.
 The user can then choose to log in or to create an account in order to actually access the platform.

 	* Upon logging in/registering, the user ends up on the authorized homepage.
 	  From there, the user can access the movies page, the upgrades page or to simply log out.

 	* The movies page contains a list of movies available on the platform that are also not banned in the user's country.
 The user can search for movies that start with a given string, or they can filter the movies by containing genres and actors, and to sort the results by movie duration and/or rating.

 	* From the movies page, the user can choose a specific movie to focus on.
 	  There, they can purchase the movie, watch it, like it and rate it.

 	* The upgrades page allows the user to upgrade to a premium account and to buy tokens used for purchasing movies.

 	* The logout page is accessible from all pages after the user has logged in.
 	  It allows the user to log out and to return to the unauthorized homepage.
 	  From there, another user can log in or register.
+* _Added in stage 2_:
+	* The movie database can now be modified, in that movies can be added or removed from it.
+	* A user can now subscribe to a genre and receive notifications when a movie from that genre (given that it is available in their country) is added or removed from the database.
+	* Premium users now receive recommendations at the end of the input cycle.
+	* The user can now go to the previous page they were on, by pressing the back button.
+(I know, very innovative, right?)

 ## __Flow Chart__: